magento/merchdocs/src/payment/paypal-payments-pro.md

    - To reject a transaction based on a mismatched ZIP code, set **AVS Zip Does Not Match** to `Yes`.

-   - To reject a transaction based on mismatched country identifier, set **International AVS Indicator Does Not Match** to `Yes`.
+   - To reject a transaction based on a mismatched country identifier, set **International AVS Indicator Does Not Match** to `Yes`.

    - To reject a transaction based on a mismatched CVV code, set **Card Security Code Does Not Match** to `Yes`.